deviantony/docker-elk/README.md

 $ docker-compose up -d
 ```

-Give Elasticsearch about a minute to initialize, then access the Kibana web UI by hitting
+Give Kibana about 2 minutes to initialize, then access the Kibana web UI by hitting
 [http://localhost:5601](http://localhost:5601) with a web browser and use the following default credentials to login:

 * user: *elastic*